 Psychological Services staff are available to do presentations on a variety of mental health topics.
 Examples include stress management, healthy self esteem, diversity & multicultural issues, and dealing with grief and loss.
 If there's a topic you'd like a presentation on, let us know and we'll see if we can accommodate you.

 Group support workshops are available throughout the year.
 All support groups meet in Room A107 of the Student Health Center.
-For the 2014 Spring Semester the following groups sessions are available:
+For the 2014 Fall Semester the following groups sessions are available:

 - Nosotras - A weekly support group for Latina students - facilitated by Dr. Monica Rosas-Baines.
 Meets every Thursday, beginning September 25 from 4:00-5:15 PM

 The following support group will meet at the Women's Resource Center Room SCC 148:

 - Survivors' Support Group - a weekly support group for survivors of domestic, dating & sexual violence - facilitated by Dr. Heather Jett and Jenny Whyte.
 Meets every Tuesday, beginning September 23 from 2:00-3:00 PM.

 Description of Training Program

 Since 1987, California State University Dominguez Hills, has served as a training site for graduate students who are working toward a doctoral degree in clinical psychology.
 Our training program is CAPIC-approved.
 Interns are provided supervised experience in clinical assessment, individual and group therapy, development of university outreach programs, and psychoeducational workshops.
 Licensed professionals provide experientially based clinical training, using audio tape and individual and group supervision.
 Professional staff as well as interns present clinical cases in group supervision.
 Training seminars are provided monthly on various topics of interest to students and staff.
 The internship provides both short and "longer term" therapy experiences.